-Prerequisite: V40.0100 or equivalent.
 The Inquiry and Discourse sessions follow each of the plenary sessions in the Business and Its Publics course.
 The central goal of the Inquiry sequence is to expand students' view beyond the initial perspective that was offered in the plenary session.
-Thus, the Inquiry sequence involves discussing the strengths and weaknesses of the perspective offered in the plenary session, readings that offer one or more alternative perspectives, and reallife predicaments.
-The central goal of the Discourse sequence is to give students an opportunity to articulate and defend their own personal perspective on the key issues and topics of the course.
-Thus, the Discourse sequence gives students an opportunity to select issues, conduct research, evaluate and document sources, and present a clear and well-supported argument.
-The central skill that is developed in both the Inquiry and Discourse sequences is critical thinking.
+Thus, the Inquiry sequence involves discussing the strengths and weaknesses of the perspective offered in the plenary session, readings that pose one or more alternative perspectives, and real-life predicaments.
+The central goal of the Discourse sequence is to give students an opportunity to articulate and defend their own personal perspectives on the key issues and topics of the course.
+Consequently, the Discourse sequence gives students an opportunity to select issues, conduct research, evaluate and document sources, and present a clear and well-supported argument.
+The central skill students develop in both the Inquiry and Discourse sequences is critical thinking.
 Critical thinkers actively analyze information, are generally skeptical of information they receive, and are open to challenging their own beliefs by investigating evidence.

 Business and Its Publics

 C40.0001 0 credits.